PrometheanDissident/prometheandissident.github.io/pages/epistemology.md

 - Discuss distinction between correlation and causation
 - Explain why causality is difficult to establish in the social sciences.
 At best, it can be done in true experiments, or even potentially natural experiments
 - Mention the credibility revolution, which is taking economics by storm but is somewhat being ignored in fields like sociology
+- Maybe look at particular research methods quantiatively, in order of least advanced to most advanced.

+$E = mc^2$

 ## References